- Everything: Atom, JSON

-- RSS feed for the audio version of photography and writing posts
+- RSS feed for the audio version of articles

 Atom is the format supported by the greater number of feed readers – pretty much all of them – while JSON is a nice up-and-coming format supported by an increasing number of feed readers.